datasaur-ai/robosaur/readme.md

    You can obtain your `azureConnectionString` by copying one of the connection strings from your Azure Storage Account.

    The `containerName` is where you would upload your projects, inside a `projects` folder.
-Robosaur would also save the project state and export your projects into this container, in the `state` and `download` folders respectively.

 ## Using PCW Payload